Category Archives: Food

 - Owner’s Favorite Winner: Maui Chicken from Pineapple Express

-- Best Dessert Winner: Cinnamon Roll with Cream Cheese Frosting, Bacon and Maple Syrup from D&D County Fair Cinnamon Rolls
+- Best Dessert Winner: Cinnamon Roll with Cream Cheese Frosting, Bacon and Maple Syrup from D&D Country Fair Cinnamon Rolls

-- Best Beverage Winner: Dole Whip Slush Float from RCS Nitro Treats
+- Best Beverage Winner: Dole Soft Serve Slush Float from RCS Nitro Treats

 OC Fair food is crazier, more inventive than ever